The official blog of the Lung Institute.

 - In a large bowl, cream together the margarine and sugar until smooth.
 Stir in molasses and egg yolk.
 Combine the flour, salt, baking powder, baking soda, cinnamon, cloves, ginger and nutmeg; blend into the molasses mixture until smooth.
 Cover, and chill for at least one hour.

 - Preheat the oven to 350°F. On a lightly floured surface, roll the dough out to ¼ inch thickness.
 Cut into desired shapes with cookie cutters.
 Place cookies 2 inches apart on ungreased cookie sheets.

 - Bake for 8 to 10 minutes in the preheated oven, until firm.
 Remove from cookie sheets to cool on wire racks.
 Frost or decorate when cool.

-Healthy eating along with alternative therapies such as stem cell therapy could help you enjoy your holiday season and improve your overall quality of life.
-If you or a loved one suffers from lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 to find out if you qualify for stem cell therapy.
+Healthy eating along with alternative therapies such as cellular therapy could help you enjoy your holiday season and improve your overall quality of life.
+If you or a loved one suffers from lung disease, the Lung Institute may be able to help with a variety of cellular treatment options.
+Contact us at (800) 729-3065 to find out if you qualify for cellular therapy.

 Tried one of our Christmas recipes?
 Have one better?
 We’d love to hear from you!
 Share your thoughts and comments on our list of the top 3 Christmas Holiday Desserts below.